-As your own years pass you may find that you have out grow your home town and want or need to move on.
-This was the situation I found myself in having outgrown life in my home town of Orillia, knowing that it was time to branch out and explore.
-I was at an age that I needed to prove myself as my own person.
+As your own years pass & you grow personally you may find that you have outgrown your hometown and want or need to move on.
+This was the situation I found myself in, having outgrown my early life in my hometown of Orillia, knowing that it was time to branch out and explore the big wide world.
+I was at an age where I needed to prove myself – as my own person.

 Teenage trip – Across Canada and America – June to August 1968

-This was a high school graduation escape for Jim and I, two teenagers who were getting out of small town Orillia to check out the big wide world.
+This was a high school graduation escape for Jim and me, two teenagers who were getting out of small-town Orillia to check out the big wide world.

 We convinced our parents of our responsible natures and wise approach to life; we convinced them that using the truck from our family business would be fine and the right thing to do as a graduation gift.
 The months of planning and working out routes and attractions to see kept us busy.
 We constructed a cabin for the back of the pick-up truck to provide us a place to sleep and we stocked up on camping equipment and supplies.
 This trip was going to have to be done as cheaply as possible so camping and cooking our way across Canada and back through the northern part of the USA was planned.